heini/puppet-wait-for/README.md

     #
     # Remark 1: This example is actually Windows, just because my current use
     # case is Puppet on Windows.
 Should work on Linux as well, of course with
-    # with a different query command and a different regex.
+    # a different query command and a different regex.
     # Remark 2: You do not need to do this if you use a proper service resource
     # to start the service.
 After all, this is just an example.
     #